-Stanford's undergraduate education is distinguished by a unique quarter-system calendar and a virtually unrivaled 5:1 student-to-faculty ratio.
-At least 2/3 of Stanford classes enroll 19 or fewer students.
+Stanford's undergraduate education is distinguished by a unique quarter-system calendar and a virtually unrivaled 4:1 student-to-faculty ratio.
+70% of Stanford classes enroll 19 or fewer students.

 The reach of Stanford's campus extends far beyond Palo Alto—to Monterey Bay (home of the Hopkins Marine Institute), to the Stanford in Washington Program, and to 13 study-abroad programs from Beijing to Berlin.

-Current Stanford faculty members include 22 Nobel laureates and five Pulitzer Prize winners, as well as 27 MacArthur Fellows.
+Current Stanford faculty members include 21 Nobel laureates and four Pulitzer Prize winners, as well as 27 MacArthur Fellows.
 One is the former U.S. Secretary of State while another founded the world's first sleep laboratory.